Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Introduction

-Part (i) of the result is an easy consequence of the unitarity of the Fourier transform.
-Part (ii) is more delicate, the proof in this case is based on the fact that the space $\ell^1(\Z)$ is a convolution algebra.
+Part (i) is a consequence of the unitarity of the Fourier transform.
+Part (ii) is more delicate, the proof is based on the fact that the space $\ell^1(\Z)$ is a convolution algebra.

-In both cases the result can be stated as follows: the vector $\c$ is cyclic if and only if the set
+In both cases the result can be stated as follows: $\c$ is a cyclic vector if and only if the set